Do you find yourself disciplining your kids non-stop? Here are 4 things to remember before you get mad at your kids that will keep you calm.

 Instead of disciplining immediately, remind yourself these four points to shift your perspective.
 As one parent said about the article after reading it:

 Part of the reason we react so strongly when our kids do something wrong is our expectations.
 We know how to better hold a cup of milk or that we shouldn’t tinker with a bassinet too much before it breaks.

 But kids don’t have that experience under their belt.
 They only have certain capabilities, both physically and mentally, and won’t know that handles can break or that a swing could hit someone.

-Keep in mind that, however infuriating your child’s behavior might be, she’s still a child.
-Consider childhood as the time in her life when she should be practicing and making mistakes, when the stakes aren’t so high.
+Keep in mind that, however infuriating your child’s behavior might be, he’s still a child.
+Consider childhood as the time in his life when he should be practicing and making mistakes, when the stakes aren’t so high.

-Free resource: Exhausted and feeling guilty from losing your temper with your child?
-Even if it seems like you’ve tried just about everything, you CAN stop losing your temper… if you start from the inside out and change from within.
+Free resource: Exhausted and feeling guilty from losing your temper?
+Even if it seems like you’ve tried just about everything, you can stay calm, if you start from the inside out and change from within.

 In How to Finally Stop Losing Your Temper, you’ll learn how to reflect on your habits and triggers and what you can do when you feel that rush of anger.
-Join my newsletter and download your PDF below—at no cost to you!
+Grab your PDF below—at no cost to you!
 You’ll also get my newsletters, which parents say they LOVE:

 2. Determine your child’s intentions

-The impulse driving your child’s actions aren’t malicious, entitled, defiant or angry.
+The impulse driving your child’s actions isn’t usually malicious, entitled, defiant, or angry.
 She might simply want to play or entertain and will grab a toy out of someone’s hand.
 She’s curious, and will want to run toward the park on a busy street.
 And accidents happen—even adults spill cups of milk.